leotomassetti/Dog-Breed-Classifier/README.md

 # Dog-Breed-Classifier
 The dog-breed classifier project is a Capstone Project, part of Udacity Data Scientist Nanodegree.

+The blog post explainig the findings ans results can be found [here] (https://leo-tomassetti.medium.com/can-you-tell-which-is-a-dogs-breed-baadfafe4757)

 **Project Overview**

 This project uses Convolutional Neural Networks (CNNs).
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.